Mofei Projects in 2017: Everything Is a Miracle

 Github Link: https://github.com/huiyan-fe/marine

-Marine was initially developed for data transmission between different modules in React.
+Marine was built to solve a very specific headache: passing data between different modules in React.

 // Import Store